radu-munteanu/k8s-sample-plugin/README.md

 ### Current Version

-In Kubernetes 1.12 release, a few changes took place in kubectl that require some logic to be added in the plugin to make the namespaces and name filters work properly.
-The current version of the plugin shows all the Foo resources across all namespaces and ignores any name filters.
+The current version of the plugin shows all the Foo resources across all namespaces.

 ## Installation
 ```bash